celeschai/forum/README.md

 The SignUp and SignIn pages have been implemented using [MUI](https://mui.com/material-ui/getting-started/templates/).
 Changes to the MUI template theme can be made in `/frontend/src/SignIn.tsx`.
 To facilitate my own learning, I styled the rest of the pages with CSS.
 CSS offers more customisation, you can make your own changes in `/frontend/src/index.css`.

 ## Docker:
-This project is also designed to be dockerised easily.
+This project is also designed to be run in docker containers.
 Environment variables that are set in `/.env` overwrites and thus syncs with `/frontend/.env` and `/backend/.env`.
 A script `writeenv.sh` prefixes the variables with REACT_APP_ to be read by the frontend React app.
 Backup jobs are automically done and saved on your local machine every day.

 To start:
 ```